tarekziade/blog/entries/mozilla-presence.rst

 a better solution for app developers.

-At first, we thought about running our own presence service, be it based on `ejabberd <http://www.ejabberd.im/>`_ or wathever XMPP server out there.
+At first, we thought about running our own presence service, be it based on `ejabberd <http://www.ejabberd.im/>`_ or whatever XMPP server out there.
 Since we're hackers, we quickly dived into all the challenges of scaling such a service for Firefox OS users.
 Making a presence service scaling for millions of users is not a small task - but that's really interesting.

-The problem though, is the incentive for app publisher to use our own presence service.
+The problem though, is the incentive for an app publisher to use our own presence service.
 Why whould they do this ?
 They all already solved presence in their applications, why would they use our own thing ?
 They would rather want us to provide a better story for background applications - and keep their client-side interacting with their own servers.

-But we felt that we could provide a better service for our users experience, something that is less battery draining, and that puts back the user in the center of the picture.
+But we felt that we could provide a better service for our user experience, something that is less battery draining, and that puts back the user in the center of the picture.